Travel Safely: Get Immunized

 Widespread vaccination programs have made several communicable diseases relatively rare in Canada.
-Some of these, such as diphtheria, polio, measles, and rubella may occur at much higher rates in countries where vaccination is not widely adopted.
-Some countries require proof that you have received a yellow fever / meningococcal vaccination, so check requirements for your destination.2
+Some of these, such as diphtheria, polio, measles, and rubella may occur at much higher rates in countries where vaccination is not widely adopted.2

 …I am staying at rustic lodgings that are off the beaten track.

 People travelling to rural areas or places with inadequate sanitary facilities should consider vaccination against hepatitis A (HA), which is recommended for all travellers to developing countries.
-An oral vaccine against cholera /travellers’ diarrhea is also available for those at risk, such as people with chronic illnesses for whom there is an increased risk of serious consequences from travellers’ diarrhea.3 And every traveller should be fully vaccinated against tetanus.
-Exposure to spores can occur with any form of injury in which the skin is broken, from a simple cut to a car accident.2
+An oral vaccine against cholera /travellers’ diarrhea is also available for those at risk, such as people with chronic illnesses for whom there is an increased risk of serious consequences from travellers’ diarrhea.5

 …I am attending a large event or visiting tourist attractions that will gather crowds.

-You may be at greater risk of catching illnesses that are transmitted by airborne germs including measles, mumps, meningitis, diptheria and pertussis (whooping cough), in large gatherings of people.2
+You may be at greater risk of catching illnesses that are transmitted by airborne germs including measles, mumps, meningitis, diphtheria and pertussis (whooping cough), in large gatherings of people.4

 …I am travelling with a young child.